akriegler/akriegler.github.io/_pages/activities.md

 ## I Can't Believe It's Not Better!

-I am an active member of the [ICBINB initiative](https://icbinb.github.io/) since April 2023 and organized multiple workshops at NeurIPS and ICLR with them.
+I am an active member of the [ICBINB initiative](https://icbinb.github.io/) since April 2023 and organized workshops at NeurIPS and ICLR with them.

 ## Reviews